SIST1C407/WiShield/README.md

 + **Software**: Windows 10, MATLAB R2023b

 ## How to use
 In _Figure/_ folder, the files are the live scripts for processing CSI data and generating figures.
-They can be run directly.
+They can be run directly when the current folder is _WiShield/_ in MATLAB.